pywren/pywren/DEVNOTES.md

 We use a release versioning scheme of 0.1rc0 for dev releases and 0.1 for final releases.

-1. Tag the release, via magit you can do this via the tags popup.
+1. Tag the release.
+If you are an animal, you can do this via `git tag v0.2` followed by `git push origin --tags` should work.
+Via magit you can do this via the tags popup.
 Push the tags to github via `P` `t` from the `magit status buffer`

 2. Make sure everything is passing on travis